 - Transcripts are not captions.
 A transcript can be enabled as Closed Captions on your video content.

-From 18th August 2020 all video and audio uploaded to the Echo360 system directly, via in classroom automated Lecture Capture or Universal Capture will automatically have a transcript generated.
+From 18th August 2020 all video and audio uploaded to the Echo360 system directly, via in-classroom automated Lecture Capture and Universal Capture will automatically have a transcript generated.